How-tos Overview

 allocated resource item is a bit different because normally,

-you are not overriding ExecuteTask
+you are not overriding ExecuteTask.
+In this case,

 the resource item is available in the ActivationData